Feature Comparison 2026

 Can Taja clip YouTube videos automatically?

-Taja can generate short clip candidates from YouTube videos you submit by URL — it identifies segments based on transcript analysis and keyword weighting.
-The limitation is that this is a manual submission workflow: you find the video, submit the URL, review the suggestions, and export.
-There is no automated channel monitoring, no Twitch or Kick support, and no direct posting to TikTok or Reels.
+Taja can produce short clip candidates from a YouTube video you submit by URL, choosing segments from transcript and keyword signals.
+The catch is the word "submit": you find the video, paste it, review, export.
+There is no channel monitoring, no Twitch or Kick support, and no posting to TikTok or Reels, so the automation stops well short of publishing.

 Is Taja good for clippers who source from other creators' channels?